 - The Drayton Area Community Foundation shall not make grants to individuals.

 - Organizations shall be limited to one request per calendar year.

 - The Drayton Area Community Foundation generally will not make multi-year commitments.

 The Drayton Area Community Foundation will accept grant applications once a year.
-Applications are due by September 15 to be eligible for that grant cycle.

 In funding decisions, the Advisory Board will consider: